dbos-inc/dbos-docs/docs/python/tutorials/workflow-tutorial.md

 These guarantees assume that the application and database may crash and go offline at any point in time, but are always restarted and return online.

 1. Workflows always run to completion.
 If a DBOS process crashes while executing a workflow and is restarted, it resumes the workflow from where it left off.
-3. Steps are tried _at least once_ but are never re-executed after they successfully complete.
+2. Steps are tried _at least once_ but are never re-executed after they complete.
 If a failure occurs inside a step, the step may be retried, but once a step has completed, it will never be re-executed.
-2. Transactions commit _exactly once_.
+3. Transactions commit _exactly once_.
 Once a workflow commits a transaction, it will never retry that transaction.

 ## Determinism